tahsin2627/nextjs-spotify-api-template/README.md

     </Card>
 )
 ```
-Here is an (work in progress) exemple based on Spotify layout built with shadcn/ui:
+Here is a work in progress exemple based on Spotify layout and built with shadcn/ui:

 ![image](https://github.com/user-attachments/assets/0a1a8940-35a4-46c8-a2e8-34b451b10262)